 We in the United States and Europe are also not without blame.
 Our stores continue to stock those products.
 We create laws designed to make it easy to keep importing and selling them.
 The FDA provides little oversight, especially where pet products and food are concerned.
 We continue to purchase (knowingly or unknowingly) those furs and rawhide treats made from dog skin and fur which further fuels that industry.
 We also are not exactly nice to many animals here, especially when we consider what goes on in our own factory farms and slaughter houses.

-What-is-that-they-re-wearing_FurBooklet.pdf – This is the link to the undercover study by the HSUS about the dog and cat fur industry in China, Thailand and the Philippines.
+- What-is-that-they-re-wearing_FurBooklet.pdf – This is the link to the undercover study by the HSUS about the dog and cat fur industry in China, Thailand and the Philippines.
 It is revolting.
 It is in this study that rawhide chews made from dog and cat skin is specifically mentioned.
-(You’ll need the free Adobe Reader or some other program that can read .pdf files to view.)

 Thank you very much for your invitation, Mollie.
 I hope your readers are finding this information helpful.